-It's been a positive year for Holme Valley Parish Council's (HVPC) Service Provision Committee, seeing the committee members providing grant support for a number of community organisations and events across the whole of the Holme Valley.
-These range from Christmas events, lights and trees to a multitude of other events and activities that add to the cultural life of the area.
-There has been a significant hike in inflationary pressure on our budgets, meaning that our budget probably hasn't been able to achieve quite the same amount this year as last year.
+It's been a positive year for Holme Valley Parish Council's (HVPC) The Staffing Committee is a little different to the other committees Service Provision Committee, seeing the committee members in that the membership consists of the Council Chairman and Viceproviding grant support for a number of community organisations Chair as well as the chairs of all the other committees.
+It has a key and events across the whole of the Holme Valley.
+These range from function to ensure that the work of the Parish Council officers is Christmas events, lights and trees to a multitude of other events and effective in facilitating the work of the Parish Council. activities that add to the cultural life of the area.
+There has been a significant hike in inflationary pressure on our budgets, meaning that A focus for 2022-23 has been a review of the staffing needs of the our budget probably hasn't been able to achieve quite the same Parish Council in preparation for the merging of the Climate Emergency Committee and the Publications and Communications Comamount this year as last year. mittee from 2023-24 onwards.